The Beauty & Complexity of Queerness and Blackness Through Immersive & Inclusive Performance Art

 I found that to be kind of problematic to a certain degree, because I think that’s true only if your body fits within a comfortable set of repetitions, so considering architecture was particularly important as I thought: what are these habit structures that create bodies that can then claim to be part of the infinitely diverse map?
 I think that the flip side to that is the surgeries that intersex youth are forced to go through.
 Some forms of intersex, it’s literally as children, genitals are cut and reformed.
 Internal organs are taken out to fit an idea of what a male or a female is.
 I was supposed to get chest surgery and I was going to get hormone treatments for testosterone.

-J: I was a teenager.
+I was a teenager.
 I didn’t really know how to react to that.
 I always felt unsure in my body.
 I never felt sure.
 I never felt comfortable going to the bathroom because until I got to college, I was raised and forced to go to men’s bathrooms, and I never felt comfortable in that.
 I also didn’t feel comfortable in women’s bathrooms.
 I hated gyms.
 I avoided gyms.
 Anything that required separation along a sex line, I never indulged in it because it never felt comfortable to me.
+I think moving to New York and doing hormone therapy has totally changed my confidence in my own voice and all of that, but my thesis was about the impossibility to say not only I, but also to refer to oneself in the third person.

 The difficulty to speak and say “I“ is about the link between materiality and language.
 That subject to comfortably speak from the first person is, to me, linked with a specific set of bodies that are presumed to enter that privilege.